matthewbeta/matthew-jackson.com/_posts/2013-09-14-installing-sass-and-compass-mac-windows.md

 tags: sass compass development
 ---

-<p class="drop-cap">Quick post.
-I'm going to assume you've heard of Sass and Compass before[^2] and I'm not going to cover any of that.
+<p class="lede">Quick post.
+I'm going to assume you've heard of Sass and Compass before and I'm not going to cover any of that.
 If you haven't heard about them or their preprocessor cousins I hope you get good broadband under your rock cos you need to do some serious google catch up. </p>

-If you want to Sass and Compass without a tool like [Codekit](http://incident57.com/codekit/) or [Prepros](http://alphapixels.com/prepros) (I did to use Grunt) then you might have to go and install Sass and Compass manually.
+<p class="drop-cap">If you want to Sass and Compass without a tool like <a href="http://incident57.com/codekit/">Codekit</a> or <a href="http://alphapixels.com/prepros">Prepros</a> (I did to use Grunt) then you might have to go and install Sass and Compass manually.
 Don't worry.
-Its super easy.
+Its super easy.</p>

 ## Don't fear the command line